-Chief Godswill Obot Akpabio is a Nigerian lawyer and the current Minister of Niger Delta Affairs.
+Chief Godswill Obot Akpabio is a Nigerian lawyer and the former Minister of Niger Delta Affairs.
 He has held notable political positions including the Senator of the Akwa-Ibom North-West Senatorial District, the Senate Minority Leader between 2015 and 2018, and the Governor of Akwa Ibom State during an eight-year tenure.

 Godswill Akpabio is one of the most prominent Nigerian politicians and has been widely recognised nationally and internationally.